Nara Space: Small Satellite Design, Manufacturing, Operation, and Analysis Services

 Selected for National Project on 'Development of Space Semiconductor Verification Payload'

-During this period, domestic institutional investors recorded a cumulative net sell of 46.3 billion won, while individual investors purchased 104.3 billion won worth of shares.
+During this period, domestic institutional investors recorded a cumulative net sale of 46.3 billion won, while individual investors purchased 104.3 billion won worth of shares.
 The average purchase price for individual investors was 38,400 won, resulting in an average return of 38%.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.